szariii/Checkers/README.md

 <p>Game was made with using: webgl, treejs and express </p>

 <h2>About game</h2>
-<p>You cna play with 2 players on the same computer by start application and write localhost:3000 </p>
+<p>You can play with 2 players on the same computer by start application and write localhost:3000 </p>

 <h2>Warning</h2>